-5.3 MPOC, VTC and GTAC coverage
+6.3 MPOC, VTC and GTAC coverage

-Here we consider whether there are any matters that are dealt with in the MPOC/VTC regime that are not present, or not dealt with to the same level of detail in the GTAC, or matters in the GTAC that are not present in the MPOC/VTC regime.
+Here we consider whether there are any matters that are addressed in the MPOC/VTC regime that are not present, or not dealt with to the same level of detail, in the GTAC; or matters in the GTAC that are not present in the MPOC/VTC regime.
 In short, we look at whether there are areas where the footprints of the access regimes do not overlap, and how that might affect our analysis.

-Table 26 in section B.1 of Appendix B identifies the sections of each code which are common or unique.
+Table 30 in section C.1 of Appendix C identifies the sections of each code which are common or unique.
 We believe that all the differences have been considered in our analysis, but for completeness we reference these below.